gendestus/pepper/README.md

     DB_PASSWORD={your db password}
 4) If you are intending to serve this somewhere other than your local machine, edit index.js to point the API_BASE_URL at wherever the api will be hosted
 5) Run the SQL files in the sql directory against whatever database you plan on using.
 It should work no matter the flavor of DB but if you run into problems, chatGPT is your friend.

+## Extra Credit
+If you want to edit the personality prompts, either create a new one or change what's in prompts/personalities/.
+Creating a new one will require making edits to main.py to incorporate the new file locations.

+Also, this app uses a user profile to customize suggestions.
+Edit the user.txt file to describe the user in order to fine tune things to your use case